The Analogue of Aldous' spectral gap conjecture for the generalized exclusion process: Spectral gaps of complete weighted directed graphs

-We will apply the Aldous' spectral gap conjecture to overcome the second part of this strategy.
-In the next subsection, we introduce how to reduce the problem of equality to the Aldous' spectral gap conjecture.
+In this paper, we apply Aldous’s spectral gap conjecture to overcome the obstacles in the second part of this strategy.
+In the next subsection, we will show how to reduce the proof of this equality to Aldous' spectral gap conjecture.